 You're a high school senior from upstate New York, dreaming of study sessions under palm trees at a college in sunny Hawaii.
 But before you even consider the price of tuition, the cost of an on-campus visit alone can be problematic.
 (And we all know how important campus visits are . . . right?
 What, not convinced?
 Read this.
 I’ll wait.)

-Fortunately, there are many ways to reduce the transportation, accommodation, and other expenses associated with visiting colleges both near and far.
-And if you still cannot afford to go, there are some excellent resources to help you make the right college decision without setting foot on campus.
+Fortunately, there are many ways to reduce the cost of transportation, accommodations, and other expenses associated with visiting colleges both near and far.
+And if you still can't afford to go, there are some excellent resources to help you make the right college decision without setting foot on campus.

 1. Apply for vouchers or fly-in programs